flarioncode/tracy-gizmos/sys/README.md

 do this.
 It worth revisiting this as local checkout and 1 copy command might be easier.

-We are getting Tracy's `master` for now and can later switch to stable release tags in the future.

 ## Bindings

 Bindings are generated via `bindgen` and are commited as a `src/` part.
-It allows to build this crate quickly and without LLVM (bindgen requires libclan to do its thing).
+It allows to build this crate quickly and without LLVM (bindgen requires libclang to do its thing).

 When `tracy/` is updated, the bindings should be regenerated:
 ``` sh